To earn your GED high school equivalency diploma, you are required to reach passing scores on four independent, separate, modular sub-exams.

 Until recently, the GED test had to be taken in person at a test center because there was no online GED testing option available.
 Now, however, this has, fortunately, changed with the arrival of the Online Proctored (O.P.)
 GED test.
 The HiSET exam can also be taken online.

 The GED testing fee varies slightly by state, but in most states, the GED test will cost you around $144 for the full battery when you sit for the exam at a test center or online.
 Some states offer the GED test at reduced rates or even entirely for free.

 So once you’ve set up your account on the GED.com website, you can schedule the subtest(s) you want to take.
 Again, you can choose the location and the test date from the available options.
 The online GED test can be scheduled at any time that you prefer.

-Some students ask us if they can take the full GED battery in one single day, and though that may possible (technically speaking), it may be quite difficult, or even not possible, to find a testing facility that can accommodate that.
+Some students ask us if they can take the full GED battery in one single day, and though that may be possible (technically speaking), it may be quite difficult, or even not possible, to find a testing facility that can accommodate that.

 What Are The GED Test Subject Fields?

-The GED test consists of four independent, modular sub-exams that you can take, if you prefer, one or more at a time.
+The GED test consists of four independent, modular sub-exams that you can take if you prefer, one or more at a time.
 The GED test is computer-delivered and covers the subject fields of mathematics, science, social studies, and English language arts (writing and reading combined).

 The HiSET exam is available in both computer-based and paper-based formats, except in New Jersey and West Virginia, where only computer-delivered tests are available.